Vegetation and slope stability: Removal of water

 Vegetation influences slope stability by removing water through transpiration.
 Transpiration is the vaporisation of liquid water contained in plant tissue and the vapour removal to the air.
 Water is drawn up from the roots and transported through the plant up to the leaves.

 The major effect of transpiration is the reduction of soil pore water pressures which counteracts the loss of strength which occurs through wetting, this is most readily seen as a loss of moisture around trees.
 However it is not easy to rely on tree and shrub roots to remove water from slopes and consequently help ensure slope stability.
 The ability to transpire in wet conditions is severely reduced and therefore any increase in soil strength previously gained in evaporation and transpiration will be lost or significantly reduced, consequently the effects of transpiration cannot be taken into account at these times.
-However it can be assumed that the chance of slope failure following saturation by storm event or periods of extended rainfall will be lessened as a result of transpiration.
+However it can be assumed that the chance of slope failure following saturation by storm events or periods of extended rainfall will be lessened as a result of transpiration.
 Moreover, although changes in moisture content will affect the undrained shear strength, the effective shear stress parameters as commonly used in routine slope stability analysis are not directly influenced by changing moisture content, although the water pressures (suctions) used in the analysis will change.

 It is important to note that desiccation cracks can potentially be extended by vegetation in dry weather promoting the deeper penetration of water to a potential slip plane and increased water pressure into the soil during the wet periods.
 Nevertheless, these cracks will be filled by roots growing deeper into the soil as they follow the path of least resistance.

 Studies in Malaysia have shown that there is a significant relationship between root length density, soil water content and ultimately slope stability.
 Slopes that had high root density (due to dense vegetation on the surface) were less likely to undergo slope failure.
 This is because a high root length density results in low soil water content which in turn results in an increase in shear strength and a decrease in soil permeability.
 It is suggested that root length density and soil water level could be used as indicators of slope stability and possibly could be used to predict future slope failure.

 Transpiration is accentuated when the vegetation has an extensive root system and rapid transpiration continues throughout winter.

 The removal of water is also affected by the shading provided by vegetation.
 Shading helps prevent the desiccation of the soils which results in shrinkage and cracking allowing the deep penetration of rain water.
 Plants need to have a high leaf to root ratio and have the ability to persist through hot summer months in order to provide effective shading of the soils.